SuperNova76/TopCPToolKit/docs/settings/scalefactors.md

 Computes the per-event b-tagging SF, i.e. a product of b-tagging efficiency/inefficiency SFs over all jets in the specified jet container, which are within the region of validity of the FTAG calibrations.
 See the `containerName` argument below for passing jets with specific selection.
 The per-event scale factor `weight_ftag_effSF_<selectionName>` is decorated to EventInfo object (see `selectionName` below).

 `containerName`
 :   the input jet container with a possible selection, in the format `container` or `container.selection`.
-Default recommendation is to pass `container.baselineJvt` selection, e.g. if the calibrated jets container is `AnaJets`, recommendation is to pass `AnaJet.baselineJvt`.
+The default recommendation is to pass `container.baselineJvt` selection, e.g. if the calibrated jets container is `AnaJets`, the recommendation is to pass `AnaJet.baselineJvt`.

 `selectionName`
-:   A postfix to apply to the scale factor decoration.
-By default not needed as the default selectionName is `<btagger>_<btagWP>`.
+:   the postfix to apply to the scale factor decoration.
+By default not needed, since the default selectionName used is `<btagger>_<btagWP>`.

 `btagger`
 :   the flavour tagging algorithm: `DL1dv01`, `GN2v00`.
-The default is `DL1r`.

 `btagWP`
 :   the flavour tagging WP.
 The default is `FixedCutBEff_77`.